kevba/blog/content/posts/compiling-at91bootstrap.md

 ./scripts/run.sh make at91bootstrap3-menuconfig
 ```

 By default at91bootsstrap is configured to start for an SDcard.
-I want to use the NAND on the aria G25.
+I want to use the NAND on the Aria G25.
 This menas we need to configure that as well.

 Navigate to the `memory selection` submenu.
 Change the `Flash Memory Technology` to `NAND flash`